Searching for New Physics in Rare $K$ and $B$ Decays without $|V_{cb}|$ and $|V_{ub}|$ Uncertainties: Rare Kaon and decays: a -independent Study

-In Fig.~\ref{fig:6} we present $\kpn$ and $\klpn$ decay branching ratios within the SM as functions of $\gamma$ for different values of $\beta$.
+But these formulae are only approximate and therefore, in what follows, we use exact formulae.
+In Fig.~\ref{fig:6} we present in the upper panels $\kpn$ and $\klpn$ branching ratios within the SM as functions of $\gamma$ for different values of $\beta$, {once the $\vcb$ dependence has been eliminated through (\ref{vcb2})}.
 The dependence on $\vus$ is very weak.
-We make the following observations. \begin{itemize} \item The $\gamma$-dependence is extremely weak in both cases, while the $\beta$ dependence is significant. \item In particular, the $\gamma$ dependence of the $\kpn$ branching ratio is practically absent when the $\varepsilon_K$ is used\footnote{This independence of $\gamma$ is exact if (\ref{AIACD}) is used instead of the exact expression.}. {This is related to the decrease of $\vcb$ with increasing $\gamma$ as seen in Fig.~\ref{fig:5} and these two effects of respectively suppressing and enhancing the $\kpn$ branching ratio compensate each other.} With a precise value of experimental $\kpn$ branching ratio the value of $\beta$ could be determined without any involvement of $\klpn$. \item On the other hand the dependence on $\beta$ in the case of $\klpn$ is stronger than for $\kpn$. \end{itemize}
+In lower panels we show $\kpn$ and $\klpn$ branching as functions of $\beta$ for different values of $\gamma$ We make the following observations. \begin{itemize} \item The $\gamma$ dependence is extremely weak in both cases, while the $\beta$ dependence is significant.
+This is in accordance with (\ref{R11}) and (\ref{R12a}). \item In particular, the $\gamma$ dependence of the $\kpn$ branching ratio is practically absent when the $\varepsilon_K$ is used\footnote{This independence of $\gamma$ is exact if (\ref{AIACD}) is used instead of the exact expression.}. {In fact, one can notice that the $\gamma$ dependence in (\ref{R11}) is even weaker than in (\ref{R12a}).} {This is related to the decrease of $\vcb$ with increasing $\gamma$ as seen in Fig.~\ref{fig:5} and these two effects of respectively suppressing and enhancing the $\kpn$ branching ratio compensate each other.} With a precise value of experimental $\kpn$ branching ratio the value of $\beta$ could be determined without any involvement of $\klpn$. \item On the other hand the dependence on $\beta$ in the case of $\klpn$ is stronger than for $\kpn$, again in agreement with (\ref{R11}) and (\ref{R12a}).
+Therefore this time $\beta$ could be determined from $\klpn$ without any involment of $\kpn$. \end{itemize}

-{In studying these plots one should again keep in mind that on the basis of the measurement of $S_{\psi K_S}$ the $1\sigma$ range for $\beta$ is given in (\ref{betarange}).
-We show this range as a band in Fig.~\ref{fig:6}.} We observe that imposing this constraint both branching ratios are fully consistent with the ones in (\ref{KSM}) but significantly above those in (\ref{Brod}).
+In studying these plots one should again keep in mind that on the basis of the measurement of $S_{\psi K_S}$ the $1\sigma$ range for $\beta$ is given in (\ref{betarange}).
+We show this range as green bands in the plots in Fig.~\ref{fig:6}.} Therefore in the final step we impose this constraint. {Performing the error analysis we find then from $\varepsilon_K$ and $S_{\psi K_S}$ with $60^\circ\le\gamma\le 75^\circ$ the result in (\ref{BV}).
+To this end we have taken into account the experimental and theoretical uncertainties in $\varepsilon_K$, experimental ones in the $S_{\psi K_S}$ measurements and the non-parametric errors of the considered branching ratios like $P_c$ in the case of $\kpn$.
+The dominant source of uncertainty in $\kpn$ are $P_c$ and $\beta$, while in the case of $\klpn$ it is $\beta$.